AI Agents in Modern Enterprises Businesse - Copy

 What Are AI Agents and Why They Matter in Enterprises

 AI agents represent a significant leap beyond conventional automation tools, functioning as autonomous systems capable of perceiving their environment, processing information, and taking intelligent actions with minimal human supervision.
-These intelligent systems possess the ability to understand context, set appropriate goals, reason through complex tasks, and adapt decisions based on changing conditions.

 At its core, an AI agent is a software entity that makes decisions and performs tasks independently.
 Unlike traditional automation which follows rigid, predetermined workflows, AI agents can dynamically plan and execute actions.